Matthew-Mosior/idris2-resource-pool/README.md

 ### Why lazy cancellation matters

-Correctness is much simpler due to avoiding immediate removal, instead we have immutable queues, tombstones, and lazy skipping
+Correctness is much simpler due to avoiding immediate removal, instead we have immutable queues, tombstones, and lazy skipping.

 ### Core Cancellation Algorithm